1T-SRAM: Comparison with other embedded memory technologies

 1T-SRAM has speed comparable to 6T-SRAM (at multi-megabit densities).
 It is significantly faster speed than eDRAM, and the "quad-density" variant is only slightly larger (10–15% is claimed).
 On most foundry processes, designs with eDRAM require additional (and costly) masks and processing steps, offsetting the cost of a larger 1T-SRAM die.
 Also, some of those steps require very high temperatures and must take place after the logic transistors are formed, possibly damaging them.

 1T-SRAM is also available in device (IC) form.
-The Nintendo GameCube was the first video game system to use 1T-SRAM as a primary (main) memory storage; the GameCube possesses several dedicated 1T-SRAM devices.
-1T-SRAM is also used in the successor to the GameCube, Nintendo's Wii console.
+The GameCube was the first video game system to use 1T-SRAM as main memory storage; the GameCube possesses several dedicated 1T-SRAM devices.
+1T-SRAM is also used in the successor to the GameCube, the Wii.

-Note that this is not the same as 1T DRAM, which is a "capacitorless" DRAM cell built using the parasitic channel capacitor of SOI transistors rather than a discrete capacitor.
+This is not the same as 1T DRAM, which is a "capacitorless" DRAM cell built using the parasitic channel capacitor of SOI transistors rather than a discrete capacitor.

 MoSys claims the following sizes for 1T-SRAM arrays: